-Going digital saves forests, reduces air/water pollution and greenhouse gas emissions, and saves energy consumed by pulp and paper production.
+Going digital saves forests reduces air/water pollution and greenhouse gas emissions, and saves energy consumed by pulp and paper production.

-Are you ready to save time, money, effort and trees by going paperless?
+Are you ready to save time, money, effort, and trees by going paperless?
 Here are some practical things you can do to make the transition.

 Analyze what your office prints out.

-You may be surprised to learn how much paper your printer is spewing out day after day, most of it unnecessary.
+You may be surprised to learn how much paper your printer is spewing out day after day, most of it is unnecessary.
 Print audit software is available to track who is using the printer.